xmyqsh/embed/README.md

 ## 3D dynamic scene generation
 1. Learning to extract an additional positional free embedding which we call it semantic/texture/apperance embedding.
-2. Make the scene and appearence lantent embedding code more meaningful and releaf the buddern of the network expression and learning for `GIRAFFE`.
+2. Make the scene/thing and shape/appearence lantent embedding code more meaningful and releaf the buddern of the network expression and learning for `GIRAFFE`.

 ## Panoptic